Dletta/superPeer/README.md

 **sslHost**_=example.com_ // This must be set to the domain matching your SSL certificate .pem files if `useSSL` == `true`.

+### Status

+This superNode works good.
+I have suppressed the latest version of Gun in `package.json` until a bug ([issue 769](https://github.com/amark/gun/issues/769)) preventing Express working is fixed.
+Mark tells me this should only take a few days.
+No big deal as the superNode is doing what it needs to do currently.

 ### Misc

 Source for Docker Hub Container included.